DevExpress/dotnet-eud/interface-elements-for-web/articles/tree-list/layout-and-navigation/selection-and-navigation.md

 ![ASPxTreeList_Paging](../../../images/img7367.png)

-To change the number of nodes displayed within a Tree List, click the **Page Size** menu and select the needed number of nodes per page.
+To change the number of nodes displayed in a Tree List, click the **Page Size** menu and select the number of nodes per page.

 ## Selection

-Select and clear a check box to select and cancel the selection of the corresponding node.
+Select and clear a check box to select and unselect the node.

 ![ASPxTreeList_Selection](../../../images/img7368.png)

-Select and clear the **Select All** check box to select and cancel the selection of all nodes.
+Select and clear the **Select All** check box to select and unselect all nodes.

 ![tree-list-select-all](../../../images/tree-list-select-all.png)